Helping our feathered friends

 The Bird Feeder Book by Donald and Lillian Stokes.
 1987.

 Woodworking for Wildlife by Minnesota Department of Natural Resources, 1987.

 Planting a Refuge for Wildlife by Florida Game & Freshwater Fish Commission, 1986.

-Any bird, a cardinal, chickadee or dove, can become a "problem" when it does something unpleasant.
+Any bird can become a "problem" when it does something unpleasant.
 What's unpleasant depends on what the bird is doing, and how you react.

 A mockingbird's midnight song may be a musical marvel to some, but an annoyance to others.
 The flicker may be welcome at your feeder, but not if his hammering damages the cedar siding on your neighbor's house.
 The Canada geese at your pond tempt you to offer them corn, until their droppings foul your lawn.